enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/resources.rst

 As singleton resources are created by the engine, the jar files containing resource & resource factory must be available to its classloader.
 For this reason, the jar files must be placed manually inside the $JQM_ROOT/ext directory (and they do not need to be placed inside the dependencies of the payload, even if it does not hurt to have them there).
-For a resource which provider is within the payload, being a singleton is impossible - the engine context has no access to the payload context.
+For a resource which provider is within the payload, being a singleton is impossible - the engine class context has no access to the payload class context.

+By default, the $JQM_ROOT/ext directory contains the following providers, ready to be used as singleton resources:

+* the File provider and URl provider inside a single jar named jqm-provider
+* the JDBC pool, inside two jars (tomcat-jdbc and tomcat-juli)
+* the HSQLDB driver

+Besides the HSQLDB driver, which can be removed if another database is used, the provided jars should never be removed.
+Jars added later (custom resources, other JDBC drivers, ...) can of course be removed.

 Examples